sjeguedes/symfonyTDAC/CONTRIBUTING.md

 ## Write bug reports with detail, background, and sample code
 In your bug report, please provide the following:

-* A quick summary and/or background
+* A quick summary and/or background:
 *Provide a summary describing the problem you are experiencing.*
-* Which action(s) was (were) done to reproduce
+* Which action(s) was (were) done to reproduce:
 *Provide steps to reproduce the bug.*
   * Be specific!
   * Give sample code if you can.
-* What you expected would happen
+* What you expected would happen:
 *What was the expected (correct) behavior?*
-* What actually happens
+* What actually happens:
 *What is the current (buggy) behavior?*
 * Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)